microsoft/azuredevopslabs/labs/vstsextend/aspnetmodernize/readme.md

    ![acrrepositories](images/acrrepositories.png)

 6. Selcect **Access Keys** under settings in ACR and copy the **password**.
 This password is required in the next exercise.

    ![accesskey](images/accesskey.png)

 ## Exercise 4: Push the new Docker images from ACR to Azure Container Instances (ACI)

 In this exercise we will create Azure Container Instance and push the new Docker image from ACR to Azure Container Instance.

- we have options as to where the application can be deployed.
+We have options as to where the application can be deployed.

 * Azure Container Instances
 * Azure Container Service
 * Service Fabric